 - Use existing, non-traditional spaces for classrooms in elementary schools, such as computer labs and staff lounges.

-- Lease space in the community for pre-kindergarten programs that are currently located in neighborhood schools.
+- If needed, lease space in the community for pre-kindergarten programs that are currently located in neighborhood schools.

 - Maintain La ola del lago Spanish Immersion at Edgewood School for the next two years, while also utilizing space at neighboring WestWood Elementary for 4th and 5th grade immersion sections.